 OBTAINING AN ABSENTEE BALLOT

-By mail: Fill out the State Absentee Ballot Request Form and return it to your county Board of Elections no later than 5:00 pm on the Tuesday before the date of the election.
+By mail: Fill out the State Absentee Ballot Request Form and return it to your county Board of Elections no later than 5:00 pm 7 days before the date of the election.

-Military and overseas voting: To register to vote and/or request an absentee ballot, UOCAVA citizens must complete the Federal Postcard Application available online from the Federal Voting Assistant Program (http://www.fvap.gov/) and send the form to their County Board of Elections using one of these methods:
+Military and overseas voting: Military and overseas voters have the choice of either requesting a mail-in absentee ballot the same way as other registered voters, or they can apply to register to vote and/or request an absentee ballot, by completing the Federal Postcard Application available online from the Federal Voting Assistance Program (https://www.fvap.gov) and send the form to their County Board of Elections using one of these methods:

 - Mail: NC State Board of Elections